 When is the Right Time to Buy a Stock?

 For you to make money any profitable investment has to increase in value somehow.
 If you buy a stock for $1 and sell it for $2, you've made money.
-The simplest approach is to sell it for more than you paid for it to make a profit.
+Sell it for more than you paid for it to make a profit.
 Simple, right?
 Yes, but the details of making money in the market aren't easy.

-To make a reliable profit from investing, you must understand two things well: what a stock is worth and what other people are willing to pay for it.
-Only then can you decide whether a specific opportunity is worth pursuing.
+To make a reliable profit from investing, you must understand what a stock is worth and what other people are willing to pay for it.
+Only then can you evaluate any specific opportunity.
 Is now a good time to invest?
 If you've found a good opportunity, the answer is always yes!

 Why Do Stock Prices Fluctuate?

 In the long term, the stock market does a pretty good job of figuring out what each individual company is worth.
 In the short term, stocks go up and down for many reasons, but only some are rational.
 Some companies are scams, like Enron, and they'll eventually fall apart.
 Good companies make real money.
 Solid businesses will succeed and continue to be good.

 On any given day, a stock price may drop because of a rumor about its business, a report from an stock analyst (which may be right or wrong), broad macroeconomic news, one person or fund selling a lot of shares to take a profit (or avoid a tax liability or to free up funds to invest elsewhere), or countless other reasons.
 Those reasons may have nothing to do with the underlying business, but they'll change the price anyway.

 Economists like to talk about perfectly rational actors and efficient markets, as if investors always follow a set of hard and fast rules.
 They don't.
 There are many different players and many different strategies.
 Not everyone investing pursues value investing.
 Not everyone evaluates the financial information of the business in terms of free cash flow.
 This can give you an advantage.